More heat, more humidity, and of course more heat alerts

 10-Day Forecast:

 This is the hottest week of the year with no relief expected.
+For more on what’s causing this heat, check out Frank’s weather blog.
 Please be careful working outside and drink plenty of water.

 Tracking the Tropics: